Michael Jordan's 'The Last Dance': How NBA Icons Have Responded

 Kerr was a teammate of Jordan's on the Bulls, and one episode addressed the fist fight the two got into during one practice when Jordan was attempting to toughen up his teammates.
 Jordan ended up hitting Kerr in the eye and got thrown out of practice by coach Jackson.
 Jordan said he regretted the incident and apologized to Kerr.
 He also noted that Kerr had earned his respect, given that he stood up for himself when he pushed him.

-Kerr, who now coaches the Golden State Warriors, told ESPN he also wasn't proud of the incident.
+Kerr, who now coaches the Golden State Warriors, told ESPN he also wasn't proud of the incident, but that his relationship with Jordan improved after the fight.

 "It is something that happens from time to time on most teams during the season," he said.
 "Guys get into it during practice.
 It's just part of high-level competition.
 But it's very, very strange to know everybody's hearing this story and talking about it and then I'm going to be on camera talking about it.
 Michael is.
 And people are going to be examining this whole thing."